szaumoor/ZS_ShadowdancerOverhaul/ZS_ShadowdancerOverhaul/README.md

   - +4 Armor Class
   - +4 Saving Throws
   - Regenerate 1 HP per second while the effect is active
-  - Cannot be detected by divination spells until the shadowdancer partially reveals themselves by taking offensive actions, or until the effect ends.
+  - Cannot be detected by divination spells until the effect ends, and they can only be seen when the shadowdancer partially reveals themselves by taking offensive actions.
 This does not prevent creatures that naturally see through invisibility from detecting the shadowdancer.
   - Requires **Improved Shadow Evade**
 - **Umbral Call**: Upgrades Shadow Call and adds one more use.
 It replaces Shadow Fireball with Delayed Blast Shadow Fireball, replaces Shadow Door with instant Mass Invisibility, and adds Shadow Shield.
   - **Shadow Shield**: For 2 turns, blocks the first 3 physical attacks, grants Blur and 8 shadowy mirror images, and grants immunity to necromancy, level drain, and instant-death effects, plus +20 Hide in Shadows and Move Silently.
 It can be dispelled by Dispel Magic, but not by True Sight.
   - **Delayed Blast Shadow Fireball**: Similar to Delayed Blast Fireball, dealing a combination of 15d6 fire, cold, and magic damage.
 The shadowdancer and their summoned shade are immune to the shadowdancer's own Delayed Blast Shadow Fireball.
+Replaces Shadow Fireball.
   - **Mass Invisibility**: Instantly affects all friendly creatures within the area of effect with Improved Invisibility.
+Replaces Shadow Door.

 It also changes the **Rod of Shadowstep** so that it uses the new Shadowstep effects, is usable **3 times per day**, and activates completely instantly unlike other consumable effects.
 It does not disappear forever when drained; it recharges after a rest.